Christmas Cookie Dilemma

 But I cannot take credit for the recipe.
 It resulted from all those long days of browsing on Pinterest and looking for recipes to make…..or file away knowing I will never make them.
 Don’t we all have that Wish Board either secret or public.
 Wishing for the time, wishing for the motivation, wishing for the ingredients…

 But the recipe we’ve found is from Katrina’s Kitchen and here is a link to it.
 Best Sugar Cookie Recipe EVER.

 What an awesome recipe!
 My daughter and I were so excited to make them.
 She has always made cookies with her son on Christmas and he enjoys it so much.
-He is eleven years old now and is getting better and better at it.
+He is thirteen years old now and is getting better and better at it.
 It is a fun family tradition to get together and bake.
 And the frosting………?
 You know watching your babies decorate cookies is one of the funniest and heart-warming things you can do with them at Christmas.

 What about The Frosting?